vapolia/Svg-Samples/README.md

 ## Limitations

 On Windows, `IsLoadAsync` is ignored and is always true.
-On Windows, `SvgImageSource` uses the Microsoft Windows SVG renderer, which has its own limitations, and does not support ColorMappings.
+On Windows, `SvgImageSource` uses the Microsoft Windows SVG renderer, which has its own limitations, and does not support `ColorMappings`.
+On Windows, to be able to get the `Command` to fire, you must set `BackgroundColor="#01000000"` or use any other non transparent color.
+The default is transparent.
 Texts and bitmaps inside SVGs are never rendered.
+The reason is, when you scale text on high res devices they become oversized.
-A few svg tags are ignored, including the pattern tag.
+A few svg tags are ignored, like the `pattern` tag.

 But:
 - svg styles are fully supported